 \subsection{Short-wave Data}

 We use the opportunity of program 4540 to add deep F070W imaging to the JOF, the final NIRCam broad-band filter and 15th NIRCam filter overall.
-Given the mosaic pattern described below, this will reach exposure times of 16--68 ks, depending on overlaps, mildly shallower than but comparable to the 55 and 73 ks in F090W and F115W, respectively.
-This will extend the JWST coverage of the SEDs and produce optical imaging much deeper than the ACS imaging from GOODS and CANDELS.
+Given the mosaic pattern described below, this reaches exposure times of 16--68 ks, depending on overlaps, mildly shallower than but comparable to the 55 and 73 ks in F090W and F115W, respectively.
+This extends the JWST coverage of the SEDs and produces optical imaging much deeper than the ACS imaging from GOODS and CANDELS.

-These F070W data provide key enhancements for the core science of the program, as it will provide direct sensitivity to a fainter population of Ly$\alpha$ break galaxies at $z=5$--6.
-This will provide a UV-selected population to be compared to the emission-line selected population in [OIII] and H$\alpha$ and to the characterization of Balmer/4000\AA\ breaks from the medium-band data.
+These F070W data provide key enhancements for the core science of the program, as it provides direct sensitivity to a fainter population of Ly$\alpha$ break galaxies at $z=5$--6.
+This yields a UV-selected population to be compared to the emission-line selected population in [OIII] and H$\alpha$ and to the characterization of Balmer/4000\AA\ breaks from the medium-band data.